Gordon backs Halkett to 'step up'

 Pick your Scotland XI

-"But in terms of the first game its pretty clear that the group that are here will be the ones that we will focus on for that game.
+"But in terms of the first game it's pretty clear the group that are here will be the ones that we will focus on for that game.
 And then as with every game with injuries we will look at things after that.

-"Its a day by day situation.
-Robbo is with Covid so there a protocol you have to follow and Lyndon is back at his club getting treatment and seeing where he is so there is constant dialogue day to day for that to happen but there is a hope they will be involved at some stage."
+"It's a day-by-day situation.
+Robbo has Covid so there a protocol you have to follow and Lyndon is back at his club getting treatment so there is constant dialogue day to day."

 'Full Scottish stadiums at Euro 2028 would be something else'